 Or can you imagine staying in a Tipi by the sea in Pembrokshire?
 These tents are furnished with beds and have outdoor kitchens

-Gosh I’d be really hard pushed to make a decision on all of the above – they all look brilliant.
+Gosh, I’d be really hard pushed to make a decision on all of the above – they all look brilliant.
 It would seem that I might become a ‘camping’ person after all!
 Well okay, more a ‘glamping’ person… I definitely need a bed!

-Have you ever been glamping?
-And what are your best camping tips?
+Have you ever been family glamping?

 *This is a sponsored post